 A Guide for Moving Abroad to Japan

 Japan, also called “Nihon” by the local people, is a dream place to move to for many people, be it manga fans or sushi enthusiasts!
-Known not only for its famous cherry blossoms in March, diving resorts in Okinawa, hot spring towns, such as Onsen, Mount Fuji, and many more tourist attractions, Japan is also a technology and financial hub of Asia.
+Known not only for its famous cherry blossoms, diving resorts in Okinawa, hot spring towns such as Onsen, Mount Fuji, and many more tourist attractions, Japan is also a technology and financial hub of Asia.
 Many professional expatriates seek work opportunities and move to Japan.

 What You Need to Know About Japan

 Japan is a part of the Ring of Fire, meaning that there are occasional tsunamis and earthquakes in the region.
 The country is actually an archipelago of 6,852 islands, and the five main islands are Hokkaido, Honshu, Shikoku, Kyushu, and Okinawa.
 Japan is one of the most urbanized and densely-populated countries in the world.
 It has the second-longest life expectancy at birth of any country in the world, at 84 years.
 However, the Japanese population is rapidly aging, with over ⅓ of the country’s population entering the early retirement age of 60.

 Tokyo is Japan’s capital and largest city, officially known as Tokyo Metropolis, and is home to over 13 million people.
 Tokyo is not only the political and economic center of the country but also its educational and cultural heart.
 Japan is a very safe place to live and visit.
 In fact, in 2020, Japan scored number 9 in the Global Peace Index, after countries such as Iceland and New Zealand.

 Besides what we know about Japan from pop culture and manga, Japan has a culture based on hierarchy, family setting, and work.
 Japan has been isolated from the rest of the world for an extended period of time, allowing it to maintain its uniqueness, which is still ingrained in people’s minds.